wpquads/quick-adsense-reloaded/readme.txt

 * No external script dependencies.
 All plugin code reside on your site.
 * Dynamic AdSense positioning: Assign Google AdSense ads to the beginning, middle and end of post, assign Ads after 'more' tag, before last paragraph, after certain paragraphs & assign Ads after certain images.
 * Insert Google AdSense ads specifically or randomly anywhere within a post.
-* Support any Ads code, not limited to Adsense only.
+* Support any Ads code, not limited to Google Adsense only.
 * Display up to a maximum of 10 Ads on a page.
-Google allows publishers to place up to 3 Google Adsense for Content on a page.
+Google TOS allows publishers to place up to 3 Google Adsense for Content on a page.
 If you are using other Ads, you may display up to 10 Ads.
 * Support up to a maximum of 10 Ads codes on Sidebar Widgets.
 * Support up to a maximum of 10 Ads codes for specific placement & randomization within a post.
 * Insert Google AdSense ads on-the-fly, insert &lt;!--Ads1--&gt;, &lt;!--Ads2--&gt; ... , &lt;!--RndAds--&gt; to a post to accomplish this.